frtib/tsp-redesign/pages/agency-service-reps/payroll-office-resources.md

 [Form TSP-U-2]({{ site.baseurl }}/bulletins/tsp-u-2.pdf), _Certification of Transfer of Funds and Journal Voucher_
 Use this form to credit participant accounts.

+[Form TSP-U-2-D]({{ site.baseurl }}/bulletins/tsp-u-2-d.pdf), _Certification of Redesignation of Records and Journal Voucher_
+Use this form to request the redesignation of employee contributions from Roth contributions to traditional (tax-deferred or tax-exempt) contributions or vice versa due to agency processing error.
+The record used will depend upon the tax category of the original contribution
+(tax-deferred, tax-exempt, or Roth).
+Note that Roth contributions toward the catch-up contribution limit cannot be redesignated as taxexempt because tax-exempt catch-up contributions are not permitted by law. **Important note:** As of January 1, 2021, services should submit catch-up contributions on the same record used to submit the equivalent regular contribution.

 [Form TSP-U-2-G]({{ site.baseurl }}/bulletins/tsp-u-2-g.pdf), _Certification of Transfer of Funds and Journal Voucher for Contributions Requiring G Fund Breakage_
 Use this form to credit participant accounts requiring G Fund breakage.